 The Leopoldina postdoc scholarship is awarded to outstanding postdoctoral scientists from Germany, Austria, and Switzerland.

-The target group for the program is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
+The target group for the programme is up-and-coming young scientists from Germany, Austria, and Switzerland who already indicate an independent research profile in natural science or medicine.
 Individuals who were granted a research project are given the opportunity to carry it out at a renowned research institute, usually abroad, and receive a postdoctoral fellowship for it.
 Austrian and Swiss scholarship recipients may only conduct their funded projects in Germany.

 The follow-up funding starts upon expiry of the postdoc funding and may run for up to five years.
 During this period, former research fellows may receive limited support in the form of material resources.
 The personal follow-up support may be used to provide former scholarship holders with materials and travel grants to showcase the results from their postdoctoral research.

 The grants available allow for the financing of approximately 35 Leopoldina postdoc scholarships per year.
 Approximately 20 new scholarships are awarded each year.